Duck-UIDuck-UI

 />

-• compareSql shows a percentage change vs. the comparison value
+• compareSql / compare-sql shows a percentage change vs. the comparison value

 Add Filters